via Homebrew

-Command-line fuzzy finder for interactive filtering of files, command history, processes, and other lists
+Command-line fuzzy finder for filtering lists of files, processes, git commits, and other data with fuzzy matching.

 # via Homebrew